Western Springs Dethatching Lawn Services

 Understanding Thatch Buildup in Western Springs’s Heavy Clay Soils

-- Water ponding after light rain
+- Water ponding after rain due to poor infiltration

-- Thinning turf despite fertilization
+- Thinning turf despite regular fertilization

-- Moss growth in shaded areas
+- Moss growth in shaded, moist areas

 - Increased disease pressure (e.g., summer patch, necrotic ring spot)